Rating Slider Example

 - The ARIA and Assistive Technologies Project is developing measurements of assistive technology support for APG examples.

 - Robust accessibility can be further optimized by choosing implementation patterns that maximize use of semantic HTML and heeding the warning that No ARIA is better than Bad ARIA.

 About This Example

-Following is an example of a rating input that demonstrates the slider design pattern.
+Following is an example of a rating input that demonstrates the Slider Pattern.
 This rating widget employs a slider because the slider pattern supports step values of any size.
 This particular input enables half-star steps.
 A typical five-star rating widget that allows only five possible values could instead be implemented as a radio group.